Nezreka/Spotify-Plex-Playlist-Sync/README.md

-# Spotify to Plex Playlist Converter
+# Spotify to Plex Playlist Sync

 An intelligent Python tool that converts Spotify playlists to Plex playlists, featuring advanced track matching and AI-assisted matching via Claude.